pearpenguin/ts-alpha/README.md

-## First time setup for development
+## First time setup for local development
 1. Ensure [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) are installed
 2. Clone this repo locally
 3. Build tsalpha image using the provided `dc` wrapper command (this will pass the current UID to avoid permission problems later)